 - Ask an out-of-state friend or relative to serve as your family's emergency contact.
 After a disaster, it is sometimes easier to call long distance to unaffected areas.

-- Provide every family member with the name, address, and phone number of the emergency contact and make sure each family member has a cellphone or a prepaid phone card.
+- Provide every family member with the name, address, and phone number of emergency contact and make sure each family member has a cellphone or a prepaid phone card.

 - Inform your emergency contact of any family member's special needs or medical issues.